 How do you make your show as successful as possible?
 In other words, how can you create a pitch that will catch a journalist’s ear and make them interested in your story?

-Your goal is to get the media (like your audience) to notice you, get interested in what you’re doing, and share your music.
+Your goal is to get news outlets (like your audience) to notice you, get interested in what you’re doing, and share your music.
 You want to make a good impression and ultimately further your bright future as a world-renowned country music sensation.

 Prepare for the Show